tweag/guides/documentation/code.md

 ## Text files

-All packages should offer a README with a synopsis of what problem the package solves and the strategy it takes to solving it.
+All packages should offer a README with a synopsis of what problem the package solves, how it is used, and the strategy it takes to solving it.

 **Example**